The Formosan Christian Church of Dallas

 4.2 Should a holiday not be taken because of conducting a church’s function, the workday immediately before or immediately following may be observed as the holiday.

 5.1 Medical insurance: The church will assist the pastor to purchase the basic medical insurance (does not include dental care and vision care insurance) which includes the pastor, spouse, and dependent children under 18 years old.
 The insurance premium is paid fully by the church.
-Selection of the individual policy shall be approved by the Executive Council Committee.
+Selection of the individual policy shall be approved by the Deacons Committee.

 5.2 Term-life insurance: premiums for coverage equal to two times annual salary is paid by the church.
 The maximum premium is not to exceed $500/year.